Savion Hiter

-Savion Hiter is an American college football running back.
-He is committed to play college football for the Michigan Wolverines.
+Savion Hiter (HY---ter; born May 1, 2008) is an American college football running back for the Michigan Wolverines.

 Early life

-Hiter attended Louisa County High School in Mineral, Virginia for his freshman year before transferring to Woodberry Forest School in Woodberry Forest, Virginia for his sophomore year.
+Hiter was born on May 1, 2008, the son of Rod Hiter and Aisha Scott-Hiter.
+He attended Louisa County High School in Mineral, Virginia for his freshman year, before transferring to Woodberry Forest School in Madison County, Virginia for his sophomore year.
 As a sophomore, he rushed for 1,187 yards and 11 touchdowns.
-Prior to his junior year Hiter transferred back to Louisa County.
-That season, he ran for 1,698 yards on 156 carries with 26 touchdowns and was named Central Virginia's 2024 Offensive Player of the Year.
-After the season, he was selected to play in the 2025 Under Armour All-America Game.
+As a junior, Hiter transferred back to Louisa County for his final years.
+In 2024, he ran for 1,698 yards on 156 carries with 26 touchdowns and was named Central Virginia's 2024 Offensive Player of the Year.
+After the season, Hiter was selected to play in the 2025 Under Armour All-America Game.
+In 2025, he rushed for 1,445 yards and 25 touchdowns as a senior.

-A five-star recruit, Hiter is rated as the consensus number one overall running back in the 2026 class.
-He is committed to play college football at the University of Michigan.
+As a five-star recruit, Hiter was rated as the consensus number one overall running back in the 2026 recruiting class.
+He committed to play college football for the Michigan Wolverines.
+Hiter signed a name, image, and likeness deal worth $800,000 as an true freshman, which would go on to rank him as the highest paid running back in the Big Ten Conference that season and top-seven amongst all college football running backs in 2026.

+College career

+In January 2026, Hiter enrolled early at the University of Michigan.
+To start his freshman season, he earned the second string running back role behind Jordan Marshall.
+In week three against the UTEP Miners, Hiter scored his first two career touchdowns and rushed for a total of 62 yards on 11 attempts.